-Here’s a sobering fact: Nearly half of all Americans are at risk of heart disease.1 Maybe high cholesterol runs in your family.
-Maybe your blood pressure runs a little too high.
-But despite all the odds, you’ve got a powerful tool to help tip the scales: lifestyle change.
+Nearly half of all Americans are at risk of heart disease.1 Maybe high cholesterol runs in your family.
+Or maybe your blood pressure is a little too high.
+Fortunately you’ve got a powerful tool to help tip the scales: lifestyle change.

-The choices you make in your everyday life have a profound impact on heart health.
+The choices you make in your everyday life have a big impact on your heart health.
 And the more positive choices you make, the better you’ll feel.
-In fact, one study found that 50-year-olds who adopted 4 to 5 healthy lifestyle factors (healthy eating, weight management, exercise, no smoking, and low to no alcohol use) could expect to live longer without cardiovascular disease than those who didn’t — about 9 years longer for men and 10 years longer for women.2
+One study found that 50-year-olds who adopted 4 to 5 healthy lifestyle habits— such as eating healthy, exercising, and not smoking, could expect to live longer without cardiovascular disease than those who didn’t.2

-With the help of Mingsum Lee, MD, PhD, a cardiologist at Kaiser Permanente, we break down 6 lifestyle behaviors that might be hurting your heart — and some simple changes you can make right now to take a turn toward better health.
+Mingsum Lee, MD, PhD, a cardiologist at Kaiser Permanente, shares 6 lifestyle behaviors that might be hurting your heart — and offers simple changes you can make to improve your health.

-- Big-picture solution: Balancing out an unhealthy diet is key to preventing cardiovascular diseases.
-That’s why plant-based and Mediterranean diets can be so effective, since they limit sugars and salt for the good stuff, like fruits, veggies, and whole grains.
+- Big-picture solution: Making healthy eating choices is key to preventing cardiovascular diseases.
+That’s why plant-based and Mediterranean diets can be so effective.
+They limit sugars, salt, and sodium.
+Instead the focus is on eating fruits, veggies, legumes, beans, and whole grains.
 You can start by making small changes to your diet, for example, having a "Meatless Monday" meal.

 - Healthy habit: "Portion control is also important, especially for adults who are overweight or obese," says Lee.
 If you find yourself snacking between meals, take out a small portion and stash the rest.
-As simple as it sounds, you’re less likely to overeat when food’s out of reach.
+You’re less likely to overeat when food’s out of reach.

 Lack of exercise